Perimenopause

 There is a sudden deterioration of skin quality and menopausal aging associated with a rapid loss of collagen, dryness, and tissue sagging, the skin becomes thin and sensitive, has a gray, earthy color and discoloration, and hair begins to fall out, is increasingly difficult for a woman to maintain weight despite a proper diet, abdominal obesity appears, as well as other diseases co-occurring with menopause, such as osteoporosis.
 Late menopause symptoms may persist with varying degrees of severity for the rest of your life.

-How to Diagnose The First Symptoms of Perimenopause?
+How to Diagnose the First Symptoms of Perimenopause?

 In the early stages of perimenopause, many women continue to menstruate normally, so recognizing the symptoms of menopause can be difficult.
 However, if something worries you – you notice recurrent hot flashes, you are chronically tired or often irritated – it is worth going to a doctor who will confirm the first symptoms of menopause.